jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 This is only partially the case with `BinderPlots`.

-* In `Plots.jl` the available plot types are specified through `seriestype` and there are shorthands to produce different methods (e.g., `scatter` is a shorthand for the seriestype `scatter`.
+* In `Plots.jl` the available plot types are specified through `seriestype` and there are shorthands to produce different methods (e.g., `scatter` is a shorthand for the seriestype `:scatter`.

-This is not the case with `BinderPlots`.
+This is only partially the case with `BinderPlots`, though the more direct calling methods are suggested.

 Altogehter, most basic graphics created through `Plots` can be produced with `BinderPlots`, but the showcase of [examples](https://github.com/JuliaPlots/Plots.jl/blob/master/src/examples.jl), which utilize many conveniences, and mostly not runnable as is.